Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Rob Climbing on the Rúa do Empedrado in Pontedeume on day three of the Camino InglésRob Climbing on the Rúa do Empedrado

 On day three the Camino Inglés follows the Rúa do Empedrado as it turns to the right here.
 Note the old blue Camino de Santiago sign up on the wall of the building.
 The yellow writing is barely legible.
-It was nice to see the old signs, but I hope they update them soon.
-You will encounter several more of them in Pontedeume.
+It was nice to see the old signs, along with a newer one on the farther right of the building.
 You can see how steep the pavement truly is here!

 Right Turn to Continue on the Rúa do Empedrado in Pontedeume, on day three of the Camino InglésRight Turn to Continue on the Steep Rúa do Empedrado